#303 · 3-26-26 · Catherinian Russia

 Why not ESTJ?

-The ESTJ is an institution-builder — a person who dominates organizational systems, enforces hierarchies, and takes natural command of the procedural apparatus of governance.
-Peter III was dominated by his attachments, not the other way around.
-An ESTJ placed on the Russian throne would have rapidly assessed the power landscape, identified the key constituencies that needed management, and deployed considerable executive energy to secure his position.
+An ESTJ placed on the Russian throne would have rapidly assessed the power landscape and deployed executive energy to secure position.
 Peter III assessed nothing of the kind.
-He organized his personal world around his existing loyalties — to Holstein, to Frederick, to his German circle — and remained oriented toward those loyalties even when the Russian political world was visibly collapsing around him.
-That is not an ESTJ pattern; it is the ISFJ's pattern of Si-driven attachment overriding strategic judgment.
+He remained oriented toward his existing loyalties — to Holstein, to Frederick, to his German circle — even as the Russian political world collapsed around him.
+That is the ISFJ's pattern: Si-driven attachment overriding strategic judgment, not the ESTJ's Te-dominant command of institutional systems.

 Historical Figure MBTI